DataSQRL/datasqrl.github.io/docs/getting-started/concepts/datasqrl.md

 2. **Customize API:** The transformed data is exposed through an API which you can customize to meet your data service requirements by editing the API specification.
 This step is optional since DataSQRL can also generate a default API spec for you.
 3. **Compile Data Pipeline:** DataSQRL compiles the SQRL script and API specification into a fully integrated data pipeline.
 The compiled pipeline ingests the imported data, processes it according to the transformations and analyses defined in the SQRL script, and serves the resulting data through the specified API.

-In a nutshell, DataSQRL is an abstraction layer that takes care of the nitty-gritties of building efficient data pipelines and gives developers an easy-to-use tool to build custom data APIs.
+In a nutshell, DataSQRL is an abstraction layer that takes care of the nitty-gritties of building efficient streaming data pipelines and gives developers an easy-to-use tool to build custom data APIs.

 Follow the [quickstart tutorial](../quickstart) to build a data service in a few minutes and see how DataSQRL works in practice.